Download eBooks & Wiring Diagrams (FREE)

 Refer to the red box below, which outlines Step 7.

-Tip: If you have only two solar panels to connect, select “Parallel”.
-If you have three or more panels, select “Series”.
-This is because although parallel wiring is more beneficial, it because much more complicated and risky (higher amperage) to do parallel wiring with 3+ panels.
+Tip: If you have only two solar panels to connect, select “Parallel.”
+If you have three or more panels, select “Series.”
+Although parallel wiring is more beneficial, it is much more complicated and risky (higher amperage) to do parallel wiring with 3+ panels.

 This is the best part of the camper van solar calculator.